Karl Jaspers Forum, Target Article 16, 16 March 1999

 Once the social nature of consciousness is accepted, it becomes

-clear that it is no use to seek for consciousness on the
+clear that it’s no use in seeking for consciousness on the

 biological level, and no brain function can be said to 'produce'

 consciousness.
-However, the scientists educated in the line of
+However, many scientists educated in the line of

 primitive materialism cannot accept that indication, and their